 - An Owner is also a Trusted Committer.

-- Works with the Architecture Review Board to ensure that this project’s architecture direction is in line with the overall strategy and doesn’t duplicate functionality available elsewhere
+- Works with the relevant project stakeholders to ensure that this project’s architecture direction is in line with the overall strategy and doesn’t duplicate functionality available elsewhere

 - Ensures that the InnerSource guidelines are applied to the project correctly.